 Best Indonesian Restaurants in Ubud

 People are very rude about Ibu Oka, because it’s “touristy” and “expensive”.
-This remains one of the best restaurants Ubud has — probably THE best restaurant Ubud has — to introduce people to the joys of Balinese sucking pig (babi guling): hygiene is more pernickety than in a local joint, and portions of meat and skin are much larger.
+This remains one of the best restaurants Ubud has — probably THE best restaurant Ubud has — to introduce people to the joys of Balinese sucking pig (babi guling).
+Hygiene is more pernickety than in a local joint, portions of meat and skin are much larger, there’s much more space and there’s a drinks license.
+If you’re still after authenticity get up at 6am and go to Ubud Market.

-Jalan Suweta (by the Royal Palace), no phone, no website
+Jalan Suweta (by the Royal Palace), 11am-6pm daily

 A Western chef with a Balinese wife champions traditional Balinese cuisine, with high-end style.
 The restaurant is a longstanding Ubud favourite, while the cooking courses are fantastic.